-The measuring instruments – flow meters, level switches, and more – provide inputs by measuring variables.
-They have the simplest jobs in the pyramid, but their work is important too, as you’ll see later.
+The measuring instruments – flow meters, level switches, temperature sensors, and more – provide inputs by measuring variables.
+They have the simplest jobs in the pyramid, but their work is important, as you’ll see later.

 The actuators – valves and pumps and such – keep your variables around their set points.
 So if you need to change the flow, pressure, or any other measured parameter, then you’ll need actuators.

 Last but not least come the communication protocols.
 These connections enable the measuring instruments and actuators to talk with the control system.
 And that brings us to our second level of the automation pyramid.

 To know more about communication protocols, you can read the Visaya Article here